Journeys to Germany

 We contacted Petra when we arrived back in Berlin, met her a day later, and as we fulfilled her mother's wish, she began to cry.
 Jehovah's Witness elders had shunned her, what they call disfellowship, for not following their norms and requirements, which are very explicit and demanding.
 "They called me in three times," she said, "and told me what would happen if I didn't change my ways.
 But I didn't want their kind of life. " Excluded from the community, she missed her mother and sister terribly but, otherwise, had no regrets.

 Our trip lasted seven days, and a few days after we left, Gunter ran into Connie Strohmeier, another of Linda's cousins, and told her of our visit.
 She was disappointed that she had not seen us and, in a letter, invited us to stay at her place whenever we returned to Germany, which turned out to be four years later, in 2003.
-As we prepared for that trip, we asked how to recognize her when we arrived at their train station.
+As we prepared for that trip, we asked how to recognize her when we arrived at the train station.
 "Just look for a man with one leg," she said, referring to her partner, Hans Wolf.
-When she asked how they would recognize us, we recalled a photograph, taken two years before, which we thought would be perfect and wrote that we would send it to her.
+When she asked how they would recognize us, we recalled a photograph, taken two years before, which we thought would be perfect, and wrote that we would send it to her.

 Our filmmaker friend, Joan Grossman, had earlier asked Linda and me to be extras in a German film, part of which she was producing in New York City.
-Die Liebenden von Alexander Platz starred Inge Meysel, who graciously posed for a photo with Linda and me, and that's the one we sent to Connie and Hans.
+Die Liebenden von Alexanderplatz starred Inge Meysel, who graciously posed for a photo with Linda and me; that's the one we sent to Connie and Hans.
 I wrote that it was as good a picture of us as we had and asked them to just disregard the old lady in the middle.
 Of course, Connie immediately recognized "the old lady" as the then most famous actress in Germany and wrote, "Do you have any idea who that woman is, any idea at all?"
 I don't think I responded to the question until we spotted Hans, with one leg, standing on crutches, waving at us when we arrived at the train station.

 Inge

 The breakfast spreads prepared by Connie's daughter, Sarah, rivaled those produced by Gunter's family during our 1999 trip.
-There were fewer people at the table but much more food.
+There were fewer people at the table, but much more food.

 World War II had ended almost 60 years before, so the oldest people there that night were only children during that period, and none, as far as I could tell, were sympathetic to Nazi beliefs.
 During our stay, we had breakfast with Connie's parents.
 Her father had been in the German Army during World War II, and, as a Jew, I was expecting, at best, a cold, detached tolerance.
-But he was a sweet, frail old man and treated me and, of course, Linda graciously and with great respect.
+But he was a sweet, frail old man and treated me and, of course, Linda, graciously and with great respect.

-The antipathy I harbored from feelings related to the egregious behavior of many Germans in the 1930s and 40s had diminished somewhat because of my contact with Linda's extended family, which could not have been more loving.
+The antipathy I harbored from feelings related to the egregious behavior of many Germans in the 1930s and '40s had diminished somewhat because of my contact with Linda's extended family, which could not have been more loving.